-Check out more fun & details of exploring Rocky Mountain National Park with Kids.
+Read more about exploring Rocky Mountain National Park with Kids.

 When we visited the Great Sand Dunes in June, Medano Creek at the dunes’ base was flowing like crazy with spring snowmelt.
 The creek was shallow, and kids had a ball splashing and playing in the water.
-Next time we’ll bring some inflatable rafts to this natural waterpark in south central Colorado near Alamosa.
+Next time we’ll bring some inflatable rafts to this natural waterpark in south-central Colorado.

 With 600 dwellings, 4,000 archaeological sites, and myriad hiking trails and driving routes, there’s plenty to see and do here.
 Consider spending a night or two at the park, and conveniently stay at the on-site Far View Lodge, open April through October.

 Read our complete guide on things to do in Mesa Verde National Park with kids.
 It includes tips on hikes, tours, lodging, and dining.